10 Top-Rated Weekend Getaways from Melbourne

-If you're a nature lover, photographer, or a beach babe, you can't go past "The Prom" for a rewarding short break.
-About a three-hour drive from Melbourne, this sliver of land at the southernmost tip of Australia's mainland is the state's largest coastal wilderness area, with squeaky white-sand beaches, soaring granite peaks, cool-climate rainforests, and breathtaking vistas.
+If you're a nature lover, photographer, or a beach babe, you can't go past "The Prom" for a rewarding short break from Melbourne.
+About a three-hour drive from the city, this sliver of land at the southernmost tip of Australia's mainland is the state's largest coastal wilderness area.
+Come here to see squeaky white-sand beaches, soaring granite peaks, cool-climate rainforests, and breathtaking vistas.

-Top things to do include diving in the crystal-clear waters, which are part of a marine national park, and hiking the many scenic trails.
+Top things to do in Wilsons Promontory include diving in the crystal-clear waters, which are part of a marine national park, and hiking the many scenic trails.
 Don't miss the hike to the summit of Mt.
 Oberon for the best views over the Tidal River and the coast.
-Squeaky Beach is also a highlight with its blindingly white quartz sands, and Whiskey Bay is a beautiful spot to take some photos, with its weather-beaten boulders.
+Squeaky Beach is also a highlight, with its blindingly white quartz sands, and Whiskey Bay's weather-beaten boulders make beautiful photo subjects.
 Fishing, swimming, camping, and canoeing are other popular activities.

 6. Grampians National Park

-Craggy cliffs, wildflowers, waterfalls, wildlife, and stupendous vistas of rocky sandstone peaks and bush-cloaked valleys are highlights of gorgeous Grampians National Park (Gariwerd), about a three-hour drive from Melbourne.
-Nature lovers can immerse themselves in the rugged grandeur here, and active visitors can hike the scenic trails, climb the cliffs, and abseil into the valley.
+Craggy cliffs, wildflowers, waterfalls, and wildlife – you'll find all this and more at Grampians National Park (Gariwerd).
+Stupendous vistas of rocky sandstone peaks and bush-cloaked valleys are other highlights of this much-loved wilderness area, about a three-hour drive from Melbourne.
+Nature lovers can immerse themselves in the rugged grandeur here, and active visitors can hike the scenic trails, climb the cliffs, and rappel into the valley.

-"The Grampians," as it's commonly called are beautiful year-round, but a particularly lovely time to visit is in the spring, especially October, when the colorful wildflowers are in full bloom.
-Stay in Halls Gap at The Grampians Motel on 12 acres of parkland with free-roaming wildlife.
+"The Grampians," as it's commonly called is beautiful year-round, but a particularly lovely time to visit is in the spring – especially October, when the colorful wildflowers are in full bloom.
+Stay in Halls Gap at Gariwerd Motel minutes from popular trailheads, and mingle with mobs of wild kangaroos on the grounds.

 7. Phillip Island

 Wildlife lovers and families will find a host of exciting animal adventures at Phillip Island, less than a two-hour drive from the city.
-The highlight is the famous Penguin Parade, when these loveable creatures waddle up the beach at dusk.
-You can also take a self-guided tour of the coast at the Nobbies, where a wooden boardwalk weaves along the coastline, with breathtaking sea views and possible sightings of silver gull chicks and more penguins.
+The highlight is the famous Penguin Parade, when these lovable creatures waddle up the beach at dusk.
+You can also take a self-guided tour of the coast at the Nobbies.
+Here, a wooden boardwalk weaves along the coastline, providing breathtaking sea views and possible sightings of silver gull chicks – and more penguins.

 But penguins are not the only attraction at Phillip Island.
 Spot koalas at the Koala Conservation Centre; get up-close to wallabies and kangaroos at Phillip Island Wildlife Park; and hop aboard a wildlife cruise to Seal Rock, home to Australia's largest fur seal colony (bring your binoculars).

-You can also catch a car race at the Phillip Island Grand Prix Circuit and step back in time at Churchill Island, a heritage working farm with plenty of farmyard animals and lovely gardens.
-After all the sightseeing and animal action, top of your day with a sweet treat from The Chocolate Factory.
+You can also catch a car race at the Phillip Island Grand Prix Circuit, and step back in time at Churchill Island.
+This heritage working farm has plenty of farmyard animals and lovely gardens.
+After all the sightseeing and animal action, top off your day with a sweet treat from The Chocolate Factory.

-On the beachfront, Comfort Resort Kaloha makes a great base for a last-minute family weekend getaway, with a range of guest rooms, cabins, and townhomes close to all the top attractions.
-Kids will love the palm-lined saltwater swimming pool and Jacuzzi.
+On the beachfront, Comfort Resort Kaloha makes a great base for a last-minute family weekend getaway from Melbourne.
+Choose from a range of guest rooms, cabins, and townhomes close to all the top attractions.
+Kids will love the palm-lined saltwater swimming pool, and Jacuzzi.
 Couples can hide away in one of the romantic spa suites.